 Click Here to File a Louisiana Stop Notice Document

 What is a Louisiana Amendment to a mechanics' lien Claim?

-LienItNow.com prepares, files and serves Louisiana Amendments to mechanics' lien Claims for a fee of $250.00.
+LienItNow.com prepares, files and serves Louisiana Amendments to mechanics' lien Claims.
 Amendments to a mechanics' lien claim are often needed when something about the claim changes.
 Common changes to a lien claim are increases or reductions in the amount due to the lienor, or a change to the last date of work.

 Click Here to File a Louisiana Lien Amendment Document

 When should a Louisiana Discharge of mechanics' lien claim be filed?

 LienItNow.com prepares, files and serves Louisiana Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.